eb0687/zmk-config-corne/README.md

 If for any reason it does not work as expected, repeat the process again ensurason it does not work as expected, repeat the process again ensuring that you are draggin in the correct files for each half.

+### Usage

+Connect the keyboard via bluetooth or usb to the device and your good to go.

+Refer to the keymap diagram below for the layout and how to access the various layers and features.

+The keyboard starts in layer 0 called **Base** and is a fairly standard keyboard layout.

+The interesting bits live in the **Test** layer.
+To toggle over, you would need to trigger it via a [conditional layer](https://zmk.dev/docs/keymaps/conditional-layers) switch.
+Refer to the keymap diagram below and look for the **System** layer.
+You should be able to see the Test toggle layer key in the diagram.

 ### Keymap for Corne Wireless